-Required courses (27 credits): students must complete 24 credits from the following courses: Health and Nutrition Sciences 7180X, 7181X, 7182X, 7183X, 7184X, 7185X, 7186X, 7187X, 7188X, 7901X.
-Students must also complete Health and Nutrition Sciences 7930X (3 credits) and elect one of the exit requirements (see below), either of which requires two courses (6 credits) for a total of 33 required credits in this concentration.
-Students with advanced preparation may substitute other courses for required courses with the permission of the deputy chairperson.
-Health and Nutrition Sciences 192 Exit requirements: -------------------- -- -- -- Students matriculated in the community health education concentration are required to pass a comprehensive examination administered by the Health and Nutrition Sciences Department, or submit an acceptable master's thesis or master's paper.
+Students matriculated in the community health education concentration are required to pass a comprehensive examination administered by the Health and Nutrition Sciences Department, or submit an acceptable master's thesis or master's paper.
 Students matriculated in the thanatology concentration are required to submit either an acceptable thesis or an acceptable master's paper.
 Students in either concentration electing to submit a thesis must complete Health and Nutrition Sciences 7935X (3 credits) and 7999X (3 credits).
 Information about the thesis is in the section "Academic Regulations and Procedures" of the Graduate Bulletin.
 Students in either concentration electing to submit a master's paper must complete Health and Nutrition Sciences 7940X (3 credits) and 7950X (3 credits) with a grade of B or better.
 The student is not allowed to take 7940X more than twice.
 The grade for Health and Nutrition Sciences 7950X will be the same as the grade for the master's paper.
 The student must earn a grade of B or better for a master's paper to be acceptable.
 Students opting for the Comprehensive Examination will be evaluated on: 7110X, 7120X, 7170X, and 7930X.
+Students wishing to pursue the MCRSH specialization wil also be tested on MCRSH coursework.
 Students must have completed all four courses before registering for the Comprehensive Examination.
 If the examination is failed on the first try, students must retake and pass all of the parts that they failed in the previous examination.
 Students in the community health education concentration who pass a comprehensive examination must complete an additional 6 elective credits chosen from 7000-level health courses (for a total of 36 credits) after consultation with their faculty advisor.
 Note that Health and Nutrition Sciences 7930X is a prerequisite for Health and Nutrition Sciences 7935X and for Health and Nutrition Sciences 7940X.
 Courses in the Health and Nutrition Sciences Department offered toward the degree must be 7000-level courses.
 The program of study must be approved by the department.